autodataming/gromacs-ramd/README.md

    This parameter affect absolute dissociation time but have less effect on the relative dissociation times of different compounds.
 It is recommended to use default value.
+Default value is 0.0025 nm.

  * ramd-group1-max-dist